ReidGlaze/ReidGlaze.github.io/_posts/2023-08-11-Mining-Intelligence.md

 ### Data Preparation
 Data was split into features (`X`) and targets (`y`), where the targets are `% Iron Concentrate` and `% Silica Concentrate`.
 An 80-20 split was used to separate the data into training and test sets.

+For our analysis, the dataset was divided into predictor variables (X) and response variables (y), where the response variables represent the % Iron Concentrate and % Silica Concentrate.
+We adopted an 80-20 split to segregate the dataset into training and test subsets.

+In the process of preparing the data, it became necessary to critically evaluate the relevance of each feature.
+Drawing parallels from a prior bike rental demand prediction model I developed, factors like the day of the week and time of day played a significant role in forecasting demand.
+However, in the current context, such temporal variables seemed incongruous.
+To draw an analogy, the time taken for water to boil would ostensibly be the same on a Monday as it would on a Tuesday.
+If there were variations, they would likely be attributed to parameters such as the initial water temperature or the heat intensity of the stove, rather than the day itself.

+Given this understanding, all features related to time and dates were prudently eliminated from our dataset.
+While this action might have led to a slight reduction in the R2 score, it ensures that our model is better tailored for predictions on future data sets.
+From a machine learning perspective, this step was crucial to prevent overfitting, ensuring that our model generalizes well to new, unseen data.

 ### Model Selection and Training
 A `RandomForestRegressor` was chosen to predict the two targets.
 The model was trained on the training data to capture patterns in the input features that influence the concentrations.